rusavi/github-tools/readme.md

-_Github Tools_ provide a set of utilities that will allow you to easily manage repositories you cloned from github to your local hard drive.
+_Github Tools_ provide a set of utilities that will allow you to easily manage repositories you clone from github to your local hard drive.

 # Get started
 Go to the folder in which you put all repositories you clone from github, and